csusbdt/air/captive2/README.md

 not support the shared runtime model needed otherwise; see [Installation and deployment options in Adobe AIR 3](http://www.adobe.com/devnet/air/articles/air3-install-and-deployment-options.html).

-To troubleshoot installation problems, create an empty file in your home directory named _.airinstall.log_.

-    touch .airinstall.log

-The installer will write messages into this file.
+To troubleshoot installation problems on mac, I had to look at the following log file.

+    /private/var/log/system.log

 ## References